Why Invest Here?

 Transportation & Warehousing

-In terms of new business start-ups, 2017 is showing record performance with the average number of new business starts 25.3 per month.
-This is the strongest pace for some time indicating renewed confidence in the local economy.
-Last year there were 272 new business starts compared to only 174 in 2015.
-2017’s impressive performance has already outpaced the record set in 2016 with an average of 22.7 business starts per month.
+In terms of new business start-ups, 2017 showed a strong performance with the average number of new business starts at 21.3 average business licenses issued per month.
+This continues to be a strong pace for some time indicating renewed confidence in the local economy, contributing to the city’s record high growth in employment numbers recorded in 2017.
+Last year there were 256 new business starts with net new businesses at 119 in 2017, with an average of 21.3 business starts per month.